Tyner Academy: Academies

-Each student at Tyner Academy belongs to one of four academies.
+Each student at Tyner Academy belongs to one of four Future Ready Institutes.
 All freshmen are a part of the Freshman Academy.
-During their first year, students learn about the three Career Academies (Science, Communication, and Engineering) in order to decide which they would like to belong to for their remaining three years.
+During their first year, students learn about the four institutes: Teaching as a Profession, Early Childhood Education, Health Sciences, and EPB.
+Then, they are allowed to decide which they would like to belong to for their remaining three years.
 The purpose of the Career Academies is to prepare students for jobs in these fields.

 Athletics

 Tyner Academy's sports teams include: